 Bus drivers in NUS either have a fixed bus or don’t.
 Drivers who have a fixed, allocated bus (“perm”, short for permanent) will stick to their bus and route throughout the day except for their meal break and fuel trip, so their list of start timings will reflect an hour-long gap for their meal time.

 Drivers who have no fixed bus take on the role of covering “perm” drivers during their meal breaks.
 As such, these drivers will drive many different buses and possibly many different routes each day.
 Of course, they have their own meal breaks as well, just at different timings.
 Since they start their day later at lunchtime, they are also our night-shift drivers.

 Currently, all our bus drivers hailing from China happen to have no fixed bus.
 They work hard every day, remembering the directions for all the routes despite their limited proficiency in English.

 This rotation of bus drivers is a reason why NUSSU and OCA need as much information about the bus as possible for reporting of issues, if the bus driver is of concern.
 The plate number and route is not enough as we also need the time to determine who was behind the wheel.

 The interval between all consecutive start-trip timings for each service logically determine the expected frequency of the bus service.
+Hence, in the example above, the frequency of bus D2 is not 25 minutes – that is the interval between trips for each driver.
+The frequency of bus D2 is simply the interval between any two D2 drivers’ trips.
 However, this naturally assumes that each driver drives at the same speed, which is not the case.
-Thus, frequency of the bus will be more erratic at stops nearer the end of the route.
+Thus, frequency of the bus may be slightly more erratic at stops nearer the end of the route.